 Let us help you!

 Take the Stress Out of Dealing with Estate Administration Tax Liabilities

-Our firm works with you to understand the potential tax liabilities associated with an estate or trust for which you are acting as fiduciary.
+Here at May, May & Zimmerman, our knowledgeable probate and estates attorneys work with you to understand the potential tax liabilities associated with an estate or trust for which you are acting as a fiduciary.
 We can help you identify all of the necessary filings and ensure you have the right information from a legal standpoint to minimize tax liability wherever possible.

-Tax issues might include filing income tax returns for both state and federal agencies, paying property taxes, filing fiduciary returns, and handling corporate or non-profit taxes if you are dealing with an organization.
-Estate matters can become delayed and complex, and you can end up with an estate that owes a startling amount to the Internal Revenue Service.
-In such cases, our firm works with you to negotiate with the IRS for offers in compromise or object to tax bills that are incorrect.
+As we often write about here on the blog, estate matters can become delayed and complex, and you can end up with an estate that owes a startling amount to the IRS and/or PA Department of Revenue.
+In such cases, our firm works with you to negotiate with the applicable tax authorities for offers in compromise or to object to incorrect tax bills.

 This blog is being published for educational purposes only as well as to provide general information and a basic understanding of the law, not to provide specific legal advice.
 By entering this site you understand that there is no attorney client relationship between you and the publisher.
 This site should never be used as a substitute for competent legal advice from a licensed professional attorney in your state.

 Let us Help!